Kristina Miskowiak Beckvard: Estonia

 In 2017, Beckvard assumed her first ambassadorial appointment, becoming Ambassador of Denmark to Estonia, succeeding Søren Kelstrup.

 Throughout her ambassadorship, Beckvard worked to further strengthen diplomatic ties between the two nations.
 In several articles, she highlighted the historical connections between Denmark and Estonia, including Denmark's support for Estonian independence and their collaboration in NATO's enhanced Forward Presence and Baltic Air Policing.
 Beckvard also emphasized the emotional impact of Russia's invasion of Ukraine on the Estonian people.
 During her tenure, Denmark celebrated 100 years of diplomatic relations with the Baltic countries, as well as the 800th anniversary of the descent of the Dannebrog to the Danish king in Estonia.
 The celebrations were marked with major public programmes and the attendance of Margrethe II, Ambassador Beckvard being in charge of the Danish preparations.

 She was succeeded by Niels Boel Abrahamsen, as Danish ambassador to Estonia.

 Sweden

 In the 2022 ambassadorial reshuffle, Beckvard was appointed Ambassador of Denmark to Sweden, succeeding Vibeke Rovsing Lauritzen.
 She presented her credentials to Carl XIV Gustav on 30 September 2022.
 She served until 2025.

 United Kingdom

-Beckvard was appointed Ambassador of Denmark to the Court of St. James in July 2025.
+In July 2025, Beckvard succeeded René Dinesen as Danish ambassador to the United Kingdom.
+On 6 November 2025, she was received by Charles III at Buckingham Palace, where she presented the letter of recall of her predecessor and her own letters of credence as ambassador to the Court of St James's.

+During her tenure, Beckvard has promoted Danish art and design as instruments of cultural diplomacy.
+In 2026, she told the Financial Times that artworks displayed at the Danish embassy in London were selected to represent Denmark while avoiding overtly political or provocative imagery that could distract from diplomatic discussions.